70) LSU (#11) over Purdue, 1986

 4) Cleveland State (#14) over Indiana, 1986

-In a lot of ways, the other 69 upsets on this list owe a spiritual debt of gratitude to Cleveland State, who pulled the first round stunner against which all others still beg comparison.
-It was the first true March Madness shocker for numerous reasons, including the victims being Indiana, who were the darlings of the college basketball world at the time.
-Led by the legendary Bobby Knight, the Hoosiers seemed primed to avenge a disappointing ’84-’85 season with a deep run in the 1986 NCAA Tournament, led by local hero and All-American Steve Alford.
-Instead, they were completely outclassed by Cleveland State coach Kevin Mackey and his star point guard, Ken “Mouse” McFadden.
-Utilizing coach Mackey’s patented “stun-and-gun” tempo on offense and defense, the Vikings often left the Indiana players looking like they were standing still, an antiquity of a previous black-and-white era.
-Clinton Ransey led the way with 26 points and Cleveland State shot 58.9% from the field in an 83-79 win.
-Though the loss was a crushing end to a tumultuous season that would be later immortalized in the book “Season on the Brink,” Indiana bounced back in ’86-’87, winning their third and final championship of the Knight era.
+In a way, the other 69 upsets on this list owe a spiritual debt of gratitude to Cleveland State.
+It was the first true March Madness shocker for numerous reasons, including the victims being Bob Knight’s Indiana, darlings of the college basketball world at the time.
+Cleveland State coach Kevin Mackey ran a patented “stun-and-gun” tempo on both ends and it left the Indiana players looking like an antiquity of a previous black-and-white era.
+Led by Clinton Ransey’s 26 points, Cleveland State shot 58.9% from the field in an 83-79 win.
+Ken “Mouse” McFadden then went off for 23 points in a second round upset of St. Joseph’s, as the Vikings became the first #14 seed ever to reach the Sweet 16.
+Though this was a crushing end to a tumultuous Indiana season that would be later immortalized in the book Season on the Brink, the Hoosiers bounced back in ’86-’87 to win their third and final championship of the Knight era.

 3) Hampton (#15) over Iowa State, 2001